 Make it at home: Baklava is pretty famous for being a faff to make at home, but it’s really not that difficult, honest!
 This recipe has some great tips for handling the filo pastry, and this one has more traditional flavours.

-If you’re itching to get your hands on some of these delectable Greek dishes you must try, but aren’t sure where to stay – check out our rundown of the best holiday destinations in Greece to pick the perfect location .
+If you’re itching to get your hands on some of these delectable Greek dishes you must try but aren’t sure where to stay – check out our locals guide to Rhodes, it may sway your mind.
 Once that’s decided, give our concierge team a call or have a peek at our villas in Greece to find your ideal holiday home.